kingland/CppTh/md/fast_delegates.md

 ## Event Library

 I'm proposing an event library to demonstrate that delegates don't really need comparison operations.
 Actually, this event library isn't tight with my delegates.
-It can work with many kind of delegates including boost::function.
+It can work with many kind of delegates including **boost::function**.
 Also, it can work with callback interfaces (like those of Java).

 My event library provides a fast method to subscribe and unsubscribe to an event producer (even during event emitting) and doesn't use dynamically allocated memory as well (it must be important to you if you are interested in fast delegates).

-This library provides two entities: event_source (it is a simplified analogue of boost::signal) and event_binder (an analogue of boost::signals::scoped_connection).
+This library provides two entities: event_source (it is a simplified analogue of **boost::signal**) and event_binder (an analogue of **boost::signals::scoped_connection**).
 Usually, an event producer keeps event_source and an event consumer keeps event_binder.
 A connection between a producer and a consumer exists while both event_source and event_binder exist.

 You can't use an anonymous connection.
-Actually in Boost, you can use it in two ways:
+Actually in **Boost**, you can use it in two ways:

 1. You are absolutely sure that the event consumer exists longer than the event producer and
-2. You should use boost::signals::trackable as the base class of an event consumer (it is possible to implement the analogue in my library, but I'm not sure it is a good idea).
+2. You should use **boost::signals::trackable** as the base class of an event consumer (it is possible to implement the analogue in my library, but I'm not sure it is a good idea).

 You could use it in C#-style multicast delegates, but there is another problem: you must maintain pairs of actions (subscription and unsubscription), but their correctness can't be checked at compile time.